christopherwaltham/UBC_PHYS_Python-crash-course/README.md

 # Lab Skills Workshop
 Welcome to this workshop aimed at developing practical experience with data-collection and instrumentation!

-This workshop is aimed primarily (but not solely) at students who will be going into 2nd-year physics in September and who feel that they lack confidence in their laboratory and computing skills.
+This workshop is targeted at students who will be going into 2nd-year physics in September and who feel that they lack confidence in their laboratory and computing skills.
 The workshop is intended to be a not-for-credit primer for such courses as Phys210 (Computational Physics) and Phys219 (Experimental Physics).

 The training is divided into modules.
-Start with [module zero](/0.%20Setting%20up%20the%20Tools/) to get the programs you need installed and running.
-The rest of the modules follows in chronological order, each building on the progress of the last.
+Start with module zero to get the programs you need installed and running.
+The rest of the modules follow in chronological order, each building on the progress of the last.

 ## Modules
 0. [Setting up the Tools](/0.%20Setting%20up%20the%20Tools/)